-Nanomal smartphone-like malaria detection device to be field tested one year earlier than scheduledApril 26th, 2013 in Diseases, Conditions, Syndromes /
+Nanomal smartphone-like malaria detection device to be field tested one year earlier than scheduledApril 26, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A pioneering mobile device using cutting-edge nanotechnology to rapidly detect malaria infection and drug resistance will be ready for field testing this year, one year ahead of schedule.